top of page

 Fulfils requirement

-• How the requirement for regularity is fulfilled — for example, at least every 12 months and in connection with events such as new activities or business relationships, or changes in the company or supply chain.
+• How the requirement for regularity is met, for example at least every 12 months and in the event of new business relationships or changes in the supply chain.

-• How all risks of adverse impacts are identified and assessed, for example based on the commitments in the Supplier Code of Conduct, the European Sustainability Reporting Standards, or an equivalent list.
+• How all risks of adverse impacts are identified and assessed based on the commitments in the Supplier Code of Conduct, European Sustainability Reporting Standards or equivalent standard.

-• How all relevant rights-holders are covered, including affected communities, workers, the environment, and society as a whole.
+• How all relevant rights-holders are covered (affected communities, workers, the environment and society as a whole).

-• How all relevant tiers (final production, component manufacturing, smelting/refining, and raw material extraction), in accordance with previous mappings, are included in supply chain risk assessments.
+• How all relevant tiers are included (final manufacturing, component manufacturing, smelting/refining and raw material extraction).

-• How supply chain risk assessments are not based solely on indexes, and include both geographic risks, sector risks, and product risks.
+• How risk assessments are not based solely on indices and include both geographical, industry and product risks.

-Note that there is a difference between risk assessments — which cover all risks, all rights-holders and all tiers — and supplier assessments.
+Note that there is a difference between risk assessments—which include all risks, all rights holders and all stages—and supplier assessments.

 Does not fulfil requirement

-• There is no indication that risk assessments are conducted regularly, for example annually and in connection with events such as new activities or business relationships, or changes in the company or supply chain.
+• Risk assessments are not carried out regularly, for example annually and in the event of new business relationships or changes in the supply chain.

-• The lists of risks of adverse impacts that are assessed are not aligned with the Supplier Code of Conduct, the European Sustainability Reporting Standards, or an equivalent standard.
+• Not all risks of adverse impacts are identified or assessed based on the commitments in the Supplier Code of Conduct, European Sustainability Reporting Standards or equivalent standards.

-• The risk assessments do not cover all relevant rights-holders – affected communities, workers, the environment, and/or society as a whole.
+• Not all relevant rights-holders are covered (affected communities, workers, the environment and/or society as a whole).

-• The supply chain risk assessments are based solely on indexes or do not cover both geographic risks, sector risks, and product risks.
+• Risk assessments are based solely on indices or do not include both geographical, industry and product risks.

-• Supply chain: Risk assessments are entirely missing or do not cover all risks of adverse impacts, all relevant rights-holders, and/or all relevant tiers, or they are based solely on indexes rather than including geographic risks, sector risks, and product risks.
+Risk assessments for the supply chains of sample products are completely absent or incomplete – for example, they do not cover all commitments/ESRS, all relevant rights-holders and/or all relevant tiers, or they are based solely on indices and/or fail to include geographical, industry and/or product risks.

 Engaging in meaningful consultations